Danish Bench

 Rustic

-So I asked myself, how do I create a piece that fits in all these places?
+How do I create a piece that fits in all these places?

 Ideation